-Flooding/Wildfire: the impact of global warming on the environment can also be seen in the increase in wildfires globally.
+Flooding and wildfire: the impact of global warming on the environment can also be seen in the increase in wildfires globally.
 More locally, Devon and Somerset has two major national parks within our area and we need to ensure we have sufficient resources in place at the right time to minimise the impact on affected communities.
-At the same time, the Fire and rescue Service has experience that it can bring to bear to support others who are charged with the responsibility for reducing the impact of flooding.
+At the same time, the Service has experience that it can use to support others who are charged with the responsibility for reducing the impact of flooding.